 - Harden off plants gradually

 Under hot conditions, your best bet is to help the plant stay cool during the hottest part of the day.
 This is usually during the mid-afternoon hours.
-Without protection, tomato leaves can turn white due to sun scald.
+Without protection, tomato leaves may also begin to wilt, and can even turn white due to sun scald.

 Thankfully, this type of tomato leaf roll is not a major concern.
 As long as the entire plants are not showing rolled leaves, they will survive.
 After all, the plant is simply having a natural response to its environment.